Breast Milk Benefits - Breastfeeding Tips for Your New Baby

-Breast Milk Tips
+Breast Milk Benefits & Tips

-I have four beautiful daughters; I begin breastfeeding with my second child.
-I learned how to breastfeed through: my doctor's orientation classes, local WIC office, "new mother magazines" and "parenting magazines," and other books.
 One of the things I remembering reading on the topic of breastfeeding was; breastfeed your baby as soon as they are born.
-Don't let the nurse take the baby to be fed with formula milk, if you plan on breastfeeding.
+Avoid letting the nurse take the baby to be fed with formula milk, if you actually plan on breastfeeding.
 Also topics on breastfeeding let the mothers know what to eat when breastfeeding.
 I thought about not breastfeeding until I found out all of the benefits it has for the newborn baby and mother.
 Not only does breastfeeding help the newborn baby but the new mother as well.
 There are more advantages than disadvantages when it comes to breastfeeding.

 Breastfeeding advantages: